kleene-project/docs/building/snapshots.md

 ---
 ## Using image build snapshots

-While the image builds, Kleene takes filesystem [snapshots](https://man.freebsd.org/cgi/man.cgi?query=zfs-snapshot) of the build container's filesystem after successfully running a `RUN` or `COPY` instruction.
+During image builds, Kleene takes filesystem [snapshots](https://man.freebsd.org/cgi/man.cgi?query=zfs-snapshot) of the build container's filesystem after successfully running a `RUN` or `COPY` instruction.
 Containers and images can be created from these snapshots, which can be useful when developing images.
 For instance, when an image build fail and you need to understand why it crashed, you can investigate the runtime environment as it looked before the build failed.

-This is illustrated with a somewhat artifical image development scenario.
-Which, nevertheless, aims to give inspiration in using image snapshots for image development, to reduce build-times between test-builds and as a flexible debugging tool.
+This is illustrated with a somewhat artifical image development scenario which, nevertheless, aims to illustrate how to: Use image snapshots as a flexible tool for image development, and reduce build-times between test-builds.

-Start with the following draft Dockerfile
+Start with the following draft Dockerfile:

 ```dockerfile
 FROM FreeBSD:latest